TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-addoreditvattaxidorponumber.md

 	ownershipId="ASMS_Billing"
 />

-# Add or edit vat tax id or po number
+# Add or edit tax id, po number, sold-to or bill-to

 ## **Recommended Steps**

-# Add or edit tax id, po number, sold-to or bill-to

 You can't update these properties on an existing invoice in the portal.
 The updated values are only used for invoices that are generated in the future.